Getting Started with the Moodle Gradebook

 Gradebook Support Articles

-See Record Grades in Moodle for a detailed overview of different strategies for entering grades either through assignments, manually editing the gradebook, or for uploading grading spreadsheets.
+For a detailed overview of different strategies for entering grades either through assignments, manually editing the gradebook, or for uploading grading spreadsheets, see Record Grades in Moodle.

 - Moodle activities that are graded are automatically included in the gradebook.

 - You can manually enter and edit grades in the gradebook by Overriding them.

 - You can review individual student grades or filter the gradebook by groups.

 - You can Import grades from external sources or export data to calculate grades in an external software.